- What is the University's policy regarding sexual harassment?

 If you believe you are a victim of criminal offense, you also have the option to contact ULPD.
 If it is an emergency, please contact 337-482-6447 or dial 911.

 Yes.
-The Policy covers certain Prohibited Sexual Conduct that has taken place off campus where the effects of the conduct may be felt on campus.
+The Policy covers certain Sexual Harassment and other Prohibited Sexual Conduct that has taken place in a University “program or activity”.

 Any individual, including a Complainant, witness, or third party, who makes a report will not be subject to disciplinary action by the University for his/her, personal consumption of alcohol or other drugs at or near the time of the incident.
 The involvement of alcohol or drugs should not prevent the reporting of misconduct.

 In certain situations, a person does not have the capacity to agree to participate in consensual sex.
 For example, individuals who are under the age of Consent are unable to give Consent.
 An individual who is Incapacitated also cannot Consent.
 An individual is considered to be Incapacitated if, by reason of mental or physical condition, the individual is manifestly unable to make a knowing and deliberate choice to engage in sexual activity.
 Being drunk or intoxicated can lead to Incapacitation; however, someone who is drunk or intoxicated is not necessarily Incapacitated, as Incapacitation is a state beyond drunkenness or intoxication.
 Individuals who are asleep, unresponsive or unconscious are Incapacitated.
 Other indicators that an individual may be Incapacitated include, but are not limited to, inability to communicate coherently, inability to dress/undress without assistance, inability to walk without assistance, slurred speech, loss of coordination, vomiting, or inability to perform other physical or cognitive tasks without assistance.